-Taking into consideration the anticipated faster growth rates of GDP in the developing countries and a rapid formation of the middle class there, one can suppose that in general, health care spending will increase significantly.
+Taking into consideration the anticipated faster growth rates of GDP in the developing countries and a rapid formation of the middle class there, one can suppose that in general, spending on health care will increase significantly.
 For example, in Germany a number of health care personnel constitute 22 % of the total number of employed people while the share of automobile industry is only 2.3 % (Nefiodow L. and Nefiodow S. 2014).

-We have no opportunity to describe the whole range of MANBRIC-technologies with the equal attention.
+We have no opportunity to describe the whole range of MANBRICtechnologies with the equal attention.
 So in this paper we will focus on the most important spheres.

-2. Future Technologies
+2. FUTURE TECHNOLOGIES

-Big History, technologies, and rules of evolution
+Big History, Technologies, and Rules of Evolution

 When considering the issue of future technologies in terms of Big History, one should emphasize that the growing technological complexity is connected with some other aspects of Big History.
-Elsewhere we formulated a number of evolutionary rules, which can be applied for the analysis of different Big History directions (e.g., Grinin, Markov, and Korotayev 2008, 2009; Grinin 2014, 2016; Grinin, Markov, and Korotayev 2017).
+Elsewhere we formulated a number of evolutionary rules, which can be applied for the analysis of different Big History directions (e.g., Grinin, Markov, and Korotayev 2008, 2009; Grinin 2016; Grinin 2014; Grinin, Markov, and Korotayev 2017).